 Start Wondershare UniConverter on your computer, click the +Add Files icon from the Video Converter window, use the Open box to browse and select the video you want to compress, and click Open from the bottom of the box to import the file to the UniConverter’s window.

 Step 2 Click the Compress Icon and Reduce the Video Size.

-Click the Compress icon from under the Target section of the video you imported, and move the slider on the Your preferred output size box to the left to reduce the size.
+Click the Compression icon from under the Target section of the video you imported, and move the slider on the Your preferred output size box to the left to reduce the size.
 Notice how the values in the other fields change automatically when you move the slider.